 One of Monaco’s most popular beaches is a public beach and it is spectacular!

-Keep in mind that beaches along the French Riviera do not have sand.
-This “beach” is made of pebbles, so bring along some water shoes to save your feet!
+Most of the “beach” is made of pebbles, so bring along some water shoes to save your feet!

 Apart from this, you will find that women do tend to go topless, so if you are prudish or traveling with kids do be prepared.